vgmtrans/vgmtrans/docs/compiler_cursor_prototype_review.md

 ### Central framework size

 `CompilerCursor.h` is large.
-Roughly half is the deliberately explicit set of checked field and terminal operations; the remainder is generated typed dispatch and track-walker integration.
+Roughly half is the deliberately explicit set of checked fields and executable operations; the remainder is generated typed dispatch, action composition, and track-walker integration.
 This is preferable to spreading the same mechanics across formats, but it must not become a home for driver-specific semantics.

-The rule should be: use `invoke<&Playback::method>` unless an operation is literal, format-independent, and repeated.
-A new shared terminal operation should make multiple format blocks smaller without adding a second authoring pathway.
+The rule should be: express state, output, time, and flow as separate operations and compose them in source order.
+Use `invoke<&Playback::method>` for substantial or reused driver behavior.
+Captureless inline handlers are permitted as an escape hatch, but decoded values must remain explicit arguments and no closure is stored.

 ### Executor registry

-Commands store a small automatically assigned slot, not a closure or manual ID.
+Each command action stores a small automatically assigned slot, not a closure or manual ID.
 The registry is keyed by the format's concrete `Playback` type and stores generated function thunks.
 It is thread-safe and process-local.
 Slot stability across application versions is intentionally not promised because sequence-program serialization is outside the architecture's goals.

 ### Templates